Self-Assessment

 Work Engagement Scale

 Measure how energized, enthusiastic, and absorbed you feel in your work.
-Based on the Utrecht Work Engagement Scale (UWES) research model.

-9 questions ยท 2 minutes ยท Based on UWES Research
+9 questions ยท 2 minutes ยท Free

 What is Work Engagement?